-To get an idea of this just imagine your TV doing all the things it would normally do but with no picture or sound.
+Imagine your TV doing all the things it would normally do but with no picture or sound to get an idea of this.

-So you see $33 dollars per year on just one device.
-Even the humble iPhone charger uses about 13 cents per year and that’s tiny!
-If you really want to live sustainably and save money on your electricity costs, JUST UNPLUG IT!
+So you see $33 per year on just one device.
+Even the humble iPhone charger uses about 13 cents per year, and that’s tiny!
+If you really want to live sustainably and save money on your electricity costs, UNPLUG IT!

 Keep The Fridge And Freezer Full

 A well-stocked freezer does not have to work as hard as an empty one, so just by filling it up, you can save money over the year.